SED-EEW/hmb_client_FinDer/readme.md

 The type of data can be:
 - file : to send a file and keep the information of the filename
 - fstr : to send only the content of the file as a text
-- fbin : same as fstr but send the binary content
+- fbin : same as fstr but send the content as binary
 - txt : send a text given as argument
 - json : send a json